 A Curious Kind of Refuge

-Gawain says he would really love to join in the merriment of the games, but that he is honor-bound to go to the Green Chapel by New Year’s.
+Gawain says he would love to join in the merriment of the games, but that he is honor-bound to go to the Green Chapel by New Year’s.
 The lord of the castle tells him not to worry, the chapel is very nearby, and then he introduces the game.
-Each day the lord will go hunting while Gawain stays in the castle.
+Each day, the lord will go hunting while Gawain stays in the castle.
 At the end of each day, they will exchange what each has caught.
 The lord of the castle goes hunting, of course, and catches various prey.
 Gawain, meanwhile, is in the castle, where he is subjected to the amorous advances of the lady of the castle.
 Gawain courteously refuses the lady, but each day, they exchange a kiss.
 Rather comically, at the end of each day, the lord of the castle comes back and hands over to Gawain his prey from that day’s hunt, and Gawain kisses the lord of the castle.

 On the third day, the lady of the castle gives Gawain a green sash that will allegedly protect him from any evil or misfortune.
 When the lord returns, Gawain decides not to hand over the sash.
 The next day, Gawain gets directions to the Green Chapel.
-He takes his leave, and he goes on to acquit himself there of his debt.
+He takes his leave, and he goes on to acquit himself of his debt.

 Gawain and the Green Knight Meet Again

 Upon arriving, Gawain is welcomed by the Green Knight, who praises him for coming.
 Gawain prepares himself to receive his blow.
 The Green Knight goes to swing his axe and Gawain flinches.
 Gawain prepares himself again.
 The Green Knight prepares to swing his axe a second time and again, Gawain flinches.
 The Green Knight chides him.
 He says, “Stand up and take this like a man.”
 Gawain says, “All right.
 Get on with it.”
-Now he sets himself and the Green Knight prepares to swing for the third time.
+He then sets himself and the Green Knight prepares to swing for the third time.
 The Green Knight deliberately gives just a glancing blow.
 Gawain leaps up and the lord reveals that all of this has been an elaborate game of his own devising.
 He knows about the kisses and the green sash.
 Finally, he reveals himself to be Bercilak de Hautdesert, the lord of the castle.

 Gawain confesses his error, confesses his deception, and regrets his lack of courage, but Bercilak tells him that he, Gawain, has not dropped at all in anyone’s esteem.